 The Lewisham Town Centre Local Plan was subject to HRA screening and was submitted for Examination in September 2012.
 The local plan was the subject of an Examination in Public in January 2013 where the Inspector recommended a further round of public consultation on main modifications.
-This is scheduled to take place in April 2013.
+The hearing was reconvened in July 2013 for one further day.
+Following the reconvened hearing day, a further round of public consultation on additional modifications is scheduled to take place in August / September 2013.
 The consultation responses will then be resubmitted to the Inspector for further consideration.